-Drexel Professor Asta Zelenkauskaite on The Future of Social Media
+Drexel Professor Asta Zelenkauskaite on the Future of Social Media Sites & Platforms

 It can be hard sometimes to remember a time before social media.
 Even many of those who grew up without social platforms (or even the internet) now have a habit of checking Facebook or Twitter several times a day.
 But will the social platforms of today still be around in three years?
 Five?
 A decade?
 Asta Zelenkauskaite, PhD, is a professor in Drexel University’s Department of Communication whose work focuses on how social media has changed the mass media landscape.
 Here, she discusses the future of social media, and how it will continue to change in the years to come.